 (1) A person-centered ISP is developed based on the results of a comprehensive assessment for long term care services and supports using a standard tool.
 The process for person-centered ISP development is the same for all waiver participants, regardless of service model.
 (2) Then, the total assessed hours per week for PDCS is determined and converted to hours per month.
 (3) Then, total PDCS hours per month are multiplied by the traditional rate of payment for PCA services.
 (4) The total amount computed in Item 3 is then reduced by a pre-determined percentage to reflect the administrative overhead amount in the traditional PCA rate.
 (5) The resultant amount represents the participant’s PDS monthly allocation amount, which will be used to compute his/her PDS budget.

-The participant’s PDS budget is developed by the participant and his/her support broker by executing the following steps:
+The participant’s PDS budget is developed by the participant/representative-employer and the support broker by executing the following steps:

 (1) The PDS budget contains two (2) cost components: PDCS labor and individual-directed goods and services.
-(2) The participant will determine the wage rate paid to his/her PDW(s) based on the wage range prescribed by DHCF, which shall be no less than the DC living wage and no more, including employment taxes and insurance amounts, than the current rate paid for traditional PCA services.
+(2) The participant determines the wage rate paid to the PDW(s) based on the wage range prescribed by DHCF, which shall be no less than the DC living wage and no more, including employment taxes and insurance amounts, than the current rate paid for agency-based personal care aide services.
 (3) Individual-directed goods and services will be determined based on available funds remaining in the PDS budget after the PDCS budget amount is determined.
-This methodology will be used to determine PDS budgets for all waiver participants enrolled in the Services My Way program.
+This methodology will be used to determine PDS budgets for all participants.

-The waiver case manager is responsible for explaining the method used to develop the participant’s PDS monthly allocation amount and sharing the amount with the participant during the person-centered ISP development process, and with the participant’s support broker.
-Then, the waiver participant works with his/her support broker to determine how the PDS budget will be developed and used to best serve the participant’s needs while maintaining his/her health and welfare.
+The Services My Way Program Coordinator provides the participant’s PDS monthly allocation amount, calculated using the methodology described above, to the participant/representative-employer and the support broker.
+The participant/representative-employer then works with the support broker to determine how the PDS budget will be developed to best serve the participant’s needs while maintaining health and welfare.

-The participant’s support broker submits the PDS budget to the Services My Way Program Coordinator, who must approve all PDCS and individual-directed goods and services requested in the budget.
+The support broker submits the PDS budget to the Services My Way Program Coordinator, who must approve all PDCS and individual-directed goods and services requested in the budget.
 Once approved, the PDS budget is provided to the VF/EA FMS-Support Broker entity, which must pay PDWs for approved PDCS services rendered and invoices from vendors for approved individual-directed goods and services in accordance with the PDS budget.

-Information about the PDS budgeting process will be made available to individuals who express an interest in PDS and those who choose to enroll in the Services My Way program through the outreach and training materials provided to them and will be available to the public on the DHCF website.
+Information about the PDS budgeting process is available through the outreach and training materials provided by DHCF and its agents and is accessible to the public via the DHCF website.

 E-2: Opportunities for Participant-Direction (4 of 6)